katjasrz/deepstream_tao_interactive/README.md

 ## Prerequisites

-* DeepStream SDK 6.0 GA
+* DeepStream SDK 6.1 and above

-Note that I implemneted and tested these apps only on [NVIDIA Jetson](https://developer.nvidia.com/embedded-computing) running JetPack 4.6.
-In order to run it in a different environment you might need to change some paths in make files according to your system setup.
+I implemneted and tested these apps on [NVIDIA Jetson](https://developer.nvidia.com/embedded-computing) running JetPack 4.6 and JetPack 5.0.
+In order to run it in a different environment, you might need to change some paths in make files according to your system setup.

 Clone the project and move to the project directory.